 Assuming the balloon is inflated and pressurized to some degree, parts of the skin of the balloon with different diameters will have different amounts of tension.

 Assuming the fluid within a joint capsule is pressurized, that pressure will be the same throughout the body of fluid.
 However, tension throughout the joint capsule won't be equal.
 Some areas will have greater tension, other areas less.

-Note that I haven't provided a direct link because the linked to site isn't https.
+Note that I haven't provided a direct link because the linked to that site isn't https.
 You'll have to copy the above link into the address bar of your browser.